ClointFusion/ClointFusion/README.md

 > ## DOST : Your friend in automation || Build RPA Bots without Code.

-    ` DOST ` is an interactive blockly based ( no code ) BOT Builder platform built and optimised for ClointFusion-based BOT building.
+` DOST ` is an interactive blockly based ``no-code`` BOT Builder platform built and optimised for ClointFusion-based BOT building.
 We feel that automation is important for people other than programmers.
 Using DOST, even a common man can create a BOT in minutes.

-    # Advantages of DOST
+### <u> Advantages of DOST </u>

 - Easy to Use.
 - Build BOT in minutes.
 - No prior Programming knowledge needed.

-    # Usage of DOST
+### <u> Usage of DOST </u>

 Open your favourite terminal and type `dost`.
 That's it!
 <img src="https://github.com/ClointFusion/Image_ICONS_GIFs/blob/main/VERSION%201.1.0/CLI_DOST_GIF.gif?raw=true" height="400">

 **Build BOT with DOST:** [DOST Website](https://dost.clointfusion.com/)